dpwright/srs/README.md

 comes after it.
 Any words within square brackets are substituted with the value of their corresponding field in the data.

-As with the previous command, this command outputs an ID once it has completed.
+As with the previous command, this command outputs the absolute ID once it has completed.
-Remember this; you will need it later.
 Let's add the second exercise:

-    $ srs insert-into exercises
+    $ srs insert-into exercises 勉強.production
-    Data: c13d1e790ef5e8ced8c96a37a6d014f08ddcb3af
+    Data: 勉強
     Model: SimpleFlashcard

     [Meaning]
     ---
     [Word]
-    ^Dd930b3fce3d2f988758c7088ea77d9075b8c82bf
+    ^Dexercises/勉強.production

 As you can see, this is just the same exercise, with the question and answer reversed.
 Also, we are ignoring pronunciation for this one.